hiniko/RunningWithFriends/Source/RunningWithFriends/Dev-Notes.md

 Not sure why that is.
 Probably worth investigating the next chance I have.
 It's a bit of a issue that I can't reliably track which client threw the warning out, or easily breakpoint per client.
 I can disable the single threaded mode for multipler and see how that goes however.

+--

+A thought on game design.
+The original simple thought was that each player gets a random set, but that feels a bit unfair really.
+Maybe some kind of "doing well" could mean your opponents have harder courses?

+At the very least next time I need to make it so the level gen is already somewhat ahead of the lead player at least

+Also, and this one will be a hard one, the client server rearrangement of the tracks...

 ## 1/12/21
 Having issues with understanding replication, roles and running code the server and client.